o3de/o3de/Gems/Meshlets/ASV_GPU_and_CPU_Demo/Readme.txt

                     "Gems/Meshlets/Assets"
                 ]
             }
-    Remark: this is not required in this case as Meshlets can process regular Atom meshes
+    Remark: this is NOT required in this case as Meshlets can process regular Atom meshes

-3. Enable Meshlets gem in <project_folder>/Gem/code/enabled_gems.cmake
+3. Enable Meshlets gem in project_folder - AtomSampleViewer/Gem/code/enabled_gems.cmake
             (
                 set(ENABLED_GEMS
                 ...
                 Meshlets
             )

-4. Add the current passes to both MainPipeline.pass and LowEndPipeline.pass -
+4. Add the current passes to MainPipeline.pass -
-    these two pass files were added to this folder as a reference how to add the meshlets passes.
+    the pass file was added to this folder as a reference how to add the meshlets passes.

-5. Copy the shader debug files (DebugShaderPBR_ForwardPass.*) to shader directory such as [o3de]\Gems\Atom\TestData\TestData\Materials\Types
+5. Copy the shader debug files (DebugShaderPBR_ForwardPass.*) to the shader directory:

-6. Add the material file 'debugshadermaterial_01.material' to the material directory.
-For exmaple:
+    [o3de]\AtomSampleViewer\Materials\Types\*

-    [o3de]\AtomSampleViewer\Objects\DebugShaderMaterial_01.material
+6. Add the material file 'debugshadermaterial_01.material' to the material directory:

-7. Add the meshoptimizer.lib compiled library (under Gems\Meshlets\External\Lib)
+    [o3de]\AtomSampleViewer\Materials\DebugShaderMaterial_01.material

-    to your Meshlets.static project.
+7. Complie meshoptimizer to a library, copy the compiled library (you can compile and place it under Gems\Meshlets\External\Lib) and add it to your Meshlets.static project.

 Including the Meshlets sample in ASV